-So, does shampoo expire?
-The short answer is yes.
-We diligently check expiration dates on our food but likely never question the expiration dates of our health and beauty products, such as shampoo.
 It may never cross your mind, as shampoo seems like one of those products you can rely on having an eternal shelf-life.
-Well, that sadly isn’t the case.
-Even the best shampoo bars have an expiry date.
+But, sadly that isn’t the case.
+Shampoo does and can expire—even the best shampoo bars have an expiry date.

 Your shampoo habits

-You are not alone if you have never worried about your shampoo’s expiration date.
-Since shampoo is used with such high frequency, most of us finish our bottles well before the expiration date.
-Still, it’s best to keep an eye on the signs that your shampoo is past its prime.
-With the introduction of more natural, organic options with a much shorter shelf life, get into the habit of checking your expiration dates, and minding your storage habits to keep your bottles fresh.
+But these days, with the introduction of more natural, organic options with a much shorter shelf life, it is wise to get into the habit of checking your expiration dates and minding your storage habits to keep your bottles fresh.
 Here’s everything you need to know to keep your shower and your hair safer.

 Shampoo’s expiration date

-While manufacturers of personal care products aren’t legally obligated to label their product with an expiration date, you will more than likely come across a code on the back of your favorite shampoo bottle.
+On the back of your favorite shampoo bottle, there should be a code that is written in a specific way.
 This code will be a number, most commonly 12 or 24, followed by a capital M. The letter stands for months, and the number represents the allotment of months the shampoo is designed to work properly.
 The time starts after you open the bottle, meaning you'll have to keep track of the expiration date yourself.
-That said, if you're able to make a bottle of shampoo last over a year, there is a high possibility that it has expired.
+That said, if you're able to make a bottle of shampoo last over a year (erm, tell us how you did it please) there is a high possibility that it has expired.

-A shampoo’s expiration date depends on its ingredients.
-While this will vary depending on brands and formulas, you can expect that everyday, popular shampoos often contain:
+A shampoo’s expiration date will depend on its ingredients.
+While this will vary depending on different brands and formulas, you can expect that everyday, popular shampoos often contain the following:

 - sodium lauryl sulfate